Anastasiya999/elevator-system/README.md

 ## :pencil: About The Project

 The aim of this project is to simulate elevator system mechanizm.
-The system can simultenuasly process ay least 16 elevators.
+The system can simultaneously serve at least 16 lifts.
 It allows to:

-- Process pick up request
+- Process pick up requests
 - Update elevator's state
 - Simulate the lifting step
 - Choose a desired floor
 - Check the current state of the elevator: direction, floor and destination

+## :rocket: Goals and Scenarios

+The basic elevator system includes an elevator, logic controls and special buttons for sending requests.
+On every floor there are two buttons: "UP" and "DOWN" that represents desired direction.
+The elevator responds to the pressing of these buttons depending on depending on the current travel route.
+If it is idle, it will respond immediately to the floor of the user request.Moreover, the elevator always moves from bottom to top and only stops on other requests that are on its current path.
+When all requests are handled in one cycle direction, the elevator will reverse and begin serving other pending tasks.
+The user can choose the destination floor presssing dedicated buttons inside the lift.

 ## :rocket: Approach

+In order to implement an elevator system I have used a SCAN algorithm.
+It is

 ## :file_folder: Project Structure